0xskar/python/README.md

 My collection of my python scripts from newest to oldest

+- Pomodore app (100 days 28) - Breaks down work sessions into the pomodoro technique to allow better learning or better workflow.
+Tracks the number of work sessions and breaks.
 - Kilometers to miles converter in tkinter (100 days 27) args and kwargs
 - NATO Phonetic Name Translator (100 days 26) - Goes through a pandas dataframe containing NATO phonetic names, and using list comprehension cycles through the name given and outputs the NATO phonetics for any given name.
 - US States Game (100 days 25- Guess the correct states in the USA.
 This uses pandas datafram to parse through the list of states then outputs a textfile for the states you have missed.